-Simple, refined carbohydrates get converted into sugars and will quickly spike your blood glucose levels.
+Simple, refined carbohydrates get converted into sugars and quickly spike your blood glucose levels.
 Most of these foods are highly processed to remove healthy fiber, so they digest rather quickly.
 Plus they are very high in calories, devoid of healthy nutrients, and can aid inflammation.

 - Don’t eat refined flour, packaged cereals, baked foods, white rice and sugary treats

-- Eat complex carbohydrates from fruits and vegetables, like brown rice, quinoa, barley, steel-cut oats, whole-wheat breads, buckwheat, amaranth and millets
+- Eat complex carbohydrates from fruits and vegetables, like brown rice, quinoa, barley, steel-cut oats, whole-wheat breads, buckwheat, amaranth, and millets

 Eliminate Processed Foods